microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/_index.md

 ## Create Azure monitor extensions instance

-To create a new extension Instance, use `k8s-extension create`, passing in values for the mandatory parameters.
-The below example creates an instance of Azure Monitor extension on your Arc enabled Kubernetes cluster.
-An auotmation script file is provided part of jumpstart.
+To create a new extension Instance, we will use the _k8s-extension create_ command while passing in values for the mandatory parameters.
+This scenario provides you with the automation to deploy the Azure Monitor extension on your Azure Arc enabled Kubernetes cluster

-* In order to keep your local environment clean and untouched, we will use [Google Cloud Shell](https://cloud.google.com/shell) to run the [*gke_monitor_onboarding*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/gke/gke_monitor/azure_monitor_k8s_extension.sh) shell script against the GKE connected cluster.
+* In order to keep your local environment clean and untouched, we will use [Google Cloud Shell](https://cloud.google.com/shell) to run the [*gke_monitor_onboarding*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/gke/gke_monitor_extension/azure_monitor_k8s_extension.sh) shell script against the GKE connected cluster.

 * Before integrating the cluster with Azure Monitor for Containers, click on the "Insights (preview)" blade for the connected Arc cluster to show how the cluster is not currently being monitored.